Is the Outline Style a Rising Trend?

 What’s Special About Outline Icons?

 What do outline styles evoke?
 The outline graphic styles are modern and sleek.
 Their neat, minimalist design is perfect for any industry, and any context.
-Because of their adaptability and the ease with which they can be customized makes you and your message feel more trustworthy.
+Their adaptability and the ease with which they can be customized make you and your message feel more trustworthy.

 I’m curious to hear about your icon style preference.
 Do you prefer using an Outline or Flat icon style on your slides?
 Cast your vote in the comments.